 |ControllerRow||Identifies the row whose selected state has been changed.|

-If the ColumnViewOptionsSelection.MultiSelect property is set to true, it's possible to select multiple rows or cells simultaneously.
-In this mode, modifying row/cell selection fires the SelectionChanged event.
-If a specific row/cell is selected, the SelectionChanged event will also fire every time the grid's data is grouped and/or filtered.
+A user can select multiple rows or cells simultaneously when multiple row selection is active.
+The SelectionChanged event fires every time the row/cell selection is changed.
+If a specific row/cell is selected, the SelectionChanged event also fires every time the grid’s data is grouped and/or filtered.

-Do not rely your business logic on the Action parameter, as its meaning may be changed in the future.
+Your business logic should not rely on the Action parameter.
+Values returned by this parameter may change in specific scenarios in the future.
 Currently, when rows are selected, the SelectionChanged event fires with the Action parameter set to Add or Refresh (depending on how rows are selected).
-When rows are deselected, the Action parameter will be either Remove or Refresh (depending on how rows are deselected).
+When rows are deselected, the Action parameter returns either Remove or Refresh (depending on how rows are deselected).